| Obesity means an excess

 to quit the regimen very soon either out of frustration

+or from progressive weakness.
 Instead, try to eat more of the right

 kind of foods.
 The realistic approach is to achieve